 When we are screening buyers to purchase a home we want to make 100% certain that we are always being proactive, not reactive; that we are getting all of our ducks in a row upfront to ensure a smooth closing.

 Nobody likes surprises!
-Like many businesses, the business of lending is something where you learn by stepping in it.
+Like many businesses, the business of lending is something where you learn by stepping into it.
 My team and I have been working together for 16 years and we have closed over 2,200 home loans.
-Believe me, we’ve stepped in everything and anything there is to step in.
+Believe me, we’ve stepped into everything and anything there is to step in.
 We are aware of where the landmines are and we want to avoid them.

 Sometimes we do have buyers that are often a little bit surprised at first by how thorough we are upfront.
 By being that thorough upfront we only have to run this preapproval once and there are no surprises that come up later.

 Again, whether you use our team for your loan or whether you use another bank for your loan, that’s fine, we are just here to guarantee the seller that the buyer has the ability to purchase the home that they are wishing to buy.

 We have seen it happen many times before where another lender from a reputable company had issued a preapproval letter without going nano-deep in terms of analyzing the borrower’s income, assets, debt, credit, employment history, and things of that nature.
 We will typically ask a few more questions than others will and we will run this by underwriting which is most important.

 Most lenders, especially in a busy competitive market such as the bay area, will not underwrite a buyer’s loan until they are already in contract on a home.
 Talk about not putting the cart before the horse.
 We want to put the cart before the horse.
 We want to make sure the borrower has been underwritten and approved before they are even making an offer on a home.